Conference Grants Lead to Networking Opportunities for iSchool Students

 An email from an instructor and an informal application process led to a transformative experience for a coterie of graduate students at San José State University’s School of Information this spring.

-The email was from Dr. Virginia Tucker, who encouraged students enrolled in her INFO 246 Information Architecture class to apply for iSchool-sponsored travel grants that would allow them to attend the 2021 Information Architecture Conference recently held in late April.
+The email was from Dr. Virginia Tucker, who encouraged students enrolled in her INFO 246 Information Architecture and INFM 204 Human-Centered Design classes to apply for iSchool-sponsored travel grants that would allow them to attend the 2021 Information Architecture Conference recently held in late April.
 Four of her students applied by writing a brief statement of interest and then attended the virtual conference at no cost; the grants cover registration fees and airplane tickets.

 Students may not be aware that they can use the travel grant for virtual conferences, as well as in-person professional conferences.
 And whether turning on a computer or boarding an airplane, the benefits of attending such events are far reaching.